AllenDowney/ThinkStats2/project1/report1.md

 ![CDF of AGE2](figures/age2_cdf.png)

-To get a better idea of the age distribution, I compressed the younger age groups.
+Respondants are more likely to be from the three oldest age groups, but the younger age groups are also smaller in range, so this makes sense.
+To get a better idea of the age distribution, I compressed the younger age groups into larger groups.
 The new age groups I made are:
 1. Respondent is between 12 and 19 years old
 2. Respondent is between 20 and 29 years old
 3. Respondent is between 30 and 34 years old